auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 The `login()` method authorizes the authentication request with Auth0 using your config variables.
 An Auth0 hosted Lock instance will be shown to the user and they can then log in:

 > **Note:** If it's the user's first visit to our app _and_ our callback is on `localhost`, they'll also be presented with a consent screen where they can grant access to our API.
-First party clients on non-localhost domains will not be presented with the consent dialog.
+A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
+You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
+Look for the "Allow Skipping User Consent" toggle.

 We'll receive an `id_token` and an `access_token` in the hash from Auth0 when returning to our app.
 The `handleAuth()` method uses Auth0's `parseHash()` method callback to get the user's profile (`_getProfile()`) and set the session (`_setSession()`) by saving the tokens and profile to local storage and updating the `loggedIn$` subject so that any subscribed components in the app are informed that the user is now authenticated.